0xDegenDeveloper/GoL2/README.md

 3. Get snapshot details

-Gets the snapshot of a specific generation in the infinite game. **_Note: A snapshot is a capture of an evolution, if a cell is revived during a generation, this is not recorded in the snapshot, only its original state/creator/timestamp.
-Only post-migration snapshot are stored in this (GoL2) contract.
-Pre-migration snapshots are stored in the GoL2NFT contract; more info [here](./MIGRATION.md)._**
+Gets the snapshot of a specific generation in the infinite game. **_Note: A snapshot is a capture of an evolution, if a cell is revived during a generation, this is not recorded in the snapshot, only its original state/creator/timestamp._**

 ```
 fn view_snapshot (